Graham-R7/Graham-R7/README.md

 - 👋 Hi, I’m @Graham-R7
-- 👀 I’m interested in video games and how to make them fromm behind the scenes.
+- 👀 I’m interested in video games and how to make them from behind the scenes.
 I'm also very passionate about books and cats!
 - 🌱 I’m currently learning Software Engineering at the University of Calagry
 - 💞️
 - 📫 You can reach me at linkedin.com/in/ryangraham712/ and RyanGraham712@gmail.com